camanoja/proofs/plan/plan.md

     - e.g. To show that if there is a number with a factor of two, then it cannot be even; we can equivalently say that if a number is even then it must have a factor of two.

 ## Direct Proofs
-- Regular Statements
+- Proving Regular Statements directly
+  * Example: uniqueness of 7 being a prime number that is one less than a cube

-- Conditionals
+- Conditional statements
+  * Form: If A, then B; alternatively A -> B (A implies B)
+  * i.e. If the statement A is true; then the statement B follows (from the properties of A)
+  * Derivative rule: Product Rule

 ## Indirect Proofs
 - _Reductio ad absurdum_
+  * Linear Regularity in prime numbers

 - Proof by Contradiction
+  * Irrationality of sqrt(2)

 - Proof by Contrapositive
+  * Closure of Rational Numbers

 ## A Special Direct Proof Method - Induction
- - A formal intuition behind induction – using information that you know to achieve the desired result (“Since n = 1 implies n = 2, and n = 2 implies n = 3 …, etc.”)
+ - A formal intuition behind induction – using information that you know to achieve the desired result ("Since n = 1 implies n = 2, and n = 2 implies n = 3 …, etc.")
     * Dominoes
 - Defining the proof by a familiar example:
   - Constant Sum Formula